Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 So, how can businesses balance this precarious situation?

 Hugo suggests that the decision largely depends on the size and structure of the business.
 International groups with fixed numbers may find it harder to make adjustments.
-However, smaller businesses have the advantage of being more adaptable and considerate in their decisions.
+However, smaller companies have the advantage of being more adaptable and considerate in their decisions.

 However, it requires the entire team's dedication and understanding of why these changes are necessary.